alpern95/linux_info/README.md

 # linux_info
 ## get linux infos, facts, with a bash script
-Trying to be compatible with any linux distributions and any linux versions Trying to use linux natives commands to avoid any complementary package.
+- Trying to be compatible with any linux distributions and any linux versions
+- Trying to use linux natives commands to avoid any complementary package.
+- Try to stay simple

 Keep trace of